 Berry trees are at the top of the list when it comes to options for bonsai trees because the fruits are naturally small.
 The small size of the fruits helps to make the bonsai tree look more natural.
 Good options for bonsai trees include raspberry, cherry, and blueberry.

-Add a little bit of Italy to your bonsai experience and grow an olive tree.
+Add a little bit of Greece to your bonsai experience and grow an olive tree.
 Olive trees are a symbol of peace so they’re thematically well suited as bonsai trees.
 If you grow olives they’re not edible straight off the tree, they need to be watered and kept in brine over time.

 Citrus fruit trees are great bonsai trees because they produce bigger and smaller fruits.
 Citrus trees can be grown indoors and outdoors, however, they do need plenty of light and during the winter should be kept indoors only.
 There are plenty of options as well.
 You can grow oranges, lemons, limes, and mandarins.